DILG chief: ‘Palit ulo’ not true

 Interior and Local Government Secretary Ismael Sueno on Tuesday belied allegations of Vice President Maria Leonor Robredo of a “palit ulo” scheme of the Philippine National Police (PNP) in the government’s war on drugs.

 “What ‘palit ulo’?
-There is no such thing as ‘palit ulo’ in the anti-drugs operations of the PNP.
+There is no such thing as ‘palit ulo’ in the anti-drug operations of the PNP.
 I respectfully request the Vice President to please corroborate her statement,” Sueno said.

 Robredo, in a You Tube message to a United Nations conference in Austria organized by the DRCNet Foundation, disclosed an alleged “palit-ulo” scheme allegedly perpetrated by the PNP.